pbastowski/angular2-now/README.md

 ```

-When defining a @MeteorMethod(), the options can be overridden like this:
+When defining a `MeteorMethod`, the options can be overridden like this:

 ```javascript
 @MeteorMethod({ spinner: { ... }, events: { ... })